as3richa/chisel/README.md

 # chisel

 Seam carving demo in the browser.
-Written in TypeScript with React, with image processing done in a Web Worker.
+Written in TypeScript, with a React UI and a background Web Worker for image processing.

 ![Screenshot of chisel](screenshot.png)